 Serving Temperatures for Optimal Enjoyment

-- Roodeberg Cabernet Sauvignon (2018): Serve at 16-18°C for a rich taste.
+- Roodeberg Cabernet Sauvignon (2018): Serve at 16-18°C for a rich flavour.

 - Castello Gouda Cheese: Optimal at 20-22°C for full aromas.